vicsz/cloud-lab/README.md

 ### 3.7 - BONUS - Add GIT Information to the /info endpoint

-Hint - you will need to init a GIT repot locally, and add the com.gorylenko.gradle-git-properties dependency in Gradle.
+Hint - you will need to init a GIT repo locally, and add the com.gorylenko.gradle-git-properties dependency in Gradle.

 ## 4 - Operations on PCF
-### 4.1 - Add a /kill endpoint to your App and redeploy your App
+### 4.1 - Add an endpoint to your App to simulate JVM crashes

-Add a new KillController to allow simulating of a JVM crash.
+Add a new KillController with a Kill endpoint/

 ```java
 @RestController